linconkusunoki/react-push-notification-button/README.md

 ### Component usage

-First you will need to install the component by npm or yarn
+First you will need to install using npm

 ```
 npm install react-push-notification-button